 HUMS 1101

 WEB-BASED or IN-PERSON

+1 COL

-Introduction to Counselling Skills The course was called SSWP 110.
+Introduction to Counselling Skills

+The course was called SSWP 110.
 Taken concurrently with HUMS 1091, is designed to give students the opportunity to practice and receive feedback on their core communication, interviewing and counselling skills and on their ability to apply the problem-solving model in case-simulation scenarios.

 Prerequisites: HUMS 1091 including the completion of three HUMS 1091 course assignments or approval of the program area.

 Note: This course is offered through distance.
 If the student is attending the in-person course, travel costs to attend the weekend workshop are the student's responsibility.
 Enrolment may be limited in the workshop.
 This course will be accepted in the Social Service Program until the replacement course is available.
 The replacement course will be HUMS 1611.
 Check the Social Service Worker webpage for updates.

 Equipment: Webcam or Video Camera.
 Start Date: Continuous registration.
 Completion: 30 weeks.
 Refer to page 16.

 HUMS 1541

 WEB-BASED

+3 UNIV

 Interpersonal Communications and Helping Relationships

-3 UNIV

 The course was called HUMS 154.
 Self-awareness is a foundation for the development of competent Human Service workers.
 By focusing on personal development this course offers an opportunity to learn and use interpersonal communication skills effectively.
 Students will be introduced to knowledge and skills that increase effectiveness in helping relationships with client populations.
 Topics such as group dynamics, assertive behaviour and conflict management will be covered.

 Prerequisites: None.

-Note: This course is part of the Social Service Certificate Program and may also be taken as an independent course if not accepted into the program.
-Once available, HUMS 1541 will replace HUMS 1091.
-However, HUMS 1091 will be accepted in the Social Service Program until HUMS 1541 is available and students who have taken HUMS 1091 (previously SSWP

-109) will not be expected to take HUMS 1541.
+Note: This course is part of the Social Service Certificate program but may also be taken by students not in this program.
+Students, in the Social Service Certificate program, who have taken HUMS 1091 (previously SSWP 109) are not required to take HUMS 1541.
 Equipment: Computer with Internet is required.
 Video camera or webcam, to record interview assignments is required.
 Refer to pages 108-109 or the TRU-OL website.
-Start Date: This paced cohort course is in development, check the Social Service Worker Program webpage for updates.
-Completion: 16 weeks.
+Start Date: Refer to the TRU-OL website or contact Students Completion: 16 weeks.
 Refer to page 16.

+HUMS 1581

+WEB-BASED

+3 UNIV

-HUMS 1581 1 COL WEB-BASED Introduction to Professional Human Service Practice The course was called HUMS 158.
+Introduction to Professional Human Service Practice

+The course was called HUMS 158.
 This course orients students in the field of human services.
 Sessions will introduce students to professional values, ethics, conduct and self renewal.
 Strategies for effective observation and record keeping skills will be covered.
 This course includes a one week field work experience for students.

 Prerequisites: None.

-Note: This course is part of the Social Service Certificate Program and may also be taken independently if not accepted into the program.
+Note: This course is part of the Social Service Certificate Program but may also be taken by students not in this program.
+The one-week field work experience is student self-directed as part of one of the course assignments.
 Equipment: Computer with Internet is required.
-Refer to pages 108-109 or the TRU-OL website.
-Start Date: This paced cohort course is in development, check the Social Service Worker Program webpage for updates.
-Completion: 16 weeks.
+Refer to pages 104-105 or the TRU-OL website.
+Start Date: Refer to the TRU-OL website or contact Students Completion: 16 weeks.
 Refer to page 16.

 HUMS 1611

 WEB-BASED

+3 UNIV

 Interviewing Skills

-- Flexibility .
-Credibility .
-Choice

 The course was called HUMS 161.
 This course introduces students to the skill of interviewing.
 Students will develop the skills to complete informational and referral interviews as well as facilitate problem-solving interviews.
 Students will learn a variety of interviewing skills including attending, questioning, paraphrasing, summarizing, encouraging and influencing.
 Client observation skills, the ability to demonstrate empathy and the ability respond to multicultural encounters are also reviewed.

 Prerequisites: None.